DDEvENet: Evidence-based Ensemble Learning for Uncertainty-aware Brain Parcellation Using Diffusion MRI: Data and Code Availability

 \section{Data and Code Availability}

 The data used in this project include the public HCP (\url{www.humanconnectome.org}), CNP (\url{https://openfmri.org/dataset/ds000030}), and PPMI (\url{http://www.ppmi-info.org}) datasets.
-The WMH and BT datasets are our in-house datasets, which are not publicly available because public availability would compromise participant confidentiality and participant privacy.
+The raw imaging data of the WMH and BT datasets are not publicly available because public availability would compromise participant confidentiality and participant privacy, but the derived diffusion MRI parameter maps will be made available upon request.
 The code and trained model will be made publically available at: \url{https://github.com/chenjun-li/EVENet}.